GlenGGG/FTP/readme.md

 # FTP

 FTP server and client following standards in ***RFC 959***.
 Support active and passive connection mode.
+Developed for Linux system, not applicable to Windows.

 ## Getting Started